11 Rules that Every Modern Female Breadwinner Needs to Know to Manage Money

 • How much is a reasonable amount of family support?

-• How much is being paid in child support per month?
+• How much is child support being paid per month?

 • Is your partner current or in arrears with child support?